Employers everywhere need to take heed of salary history bans as policymakers push efforts to regulate discriminatory hiring practices in every state.

 How Do You Know if a Salary History Ban Affects Your Business?

 Bans are currently in place for 17 states and 19 localities.
-Some of these laws ban employers from discriminating against hiring applicants who refuse to provide salary histories.
+Some of these laws ban employers from discriminating against hiring candidates who refuse to provide salary histories.
 Some laws ban employers from asking for salary history altogether.
 And other laws ban employers from providing salary history if asked.

 There is a running list of salary history laws available online, but the variations in their requirements—and the pace at which they are being implemented in new jurisdictions—makes this question an important one that needs to be actively monitored by your legal and/or human resources departments.
 Any changes affecting your business also need to be communicated quickly and clearly to everyone involved in your hiring processes.